G-Core/product-documentation/documentation/fastedge/create-apps/create-fastedge-apps.md

 <img src="https://assets.gcore.pro/docs/fastedge/create-apps/test-app-from-dasboard.png" alt="A page with a link to an app" width="80%">

-For example, for the application configured in the Stage 1, the response will be “*Hello world!*”
+For example, for the application configured in the Stage 1, the response will be “Hello world!”

 ## Stage 4 (Optional).
 Add more functionality